canonical/k8s-snap/docs/src/_parts/commands/k8s_bootstrap.md

 ## k8s bootstrap

-Bootstrap a k8s cluster on this node.
+Bootstrap a k8s cluster on this node

 ### Synopsis